japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveRelations.md

   defaultDatabase: Option[String] = None): LogicalPlan
 ----

-`lookupTableFromCatalog` simply requests `SessionCatalog` to link:spark-sql-SessionCatalog.adoc#lookupRelation[find the table in relational catalogs].
+`lookupTableFromCatalog` simply requests `SessionCatalog` to spark-sql-SessionCatalog.md#lookupRelation[find the table in relational catalogs].

-NOTE: `lookupTableFromCatalog` requests `Analyzer` for the current link:spark-sql-Analyzer.adoc#catalog[SessionCatalog].
+NOTE: `lookupTableFromCatalog` requests `Analyzer` for the current spark-sql-Analyzer.md#catalog[SessionCatalog].

-NOTE: The table is described using link:spark-sql-LogicalPlan-UnresolvedRelation.adoc#tableIdentifier[TableIdentifier] of the input `UnresolvedRelation`.
+NOTE: The table is described using spark-sql-LogicalPlan-UnresolvedRelation.md#tableIdentifier[TableIdentifier] of the input `UnresolvedRelation`.

 `lookupTableFromCatalog` fails the analysis phase (by reporting a `AnalysisException`) when the table or the table's database cannot be found.

-NOTE: `lookupTableFromCatalog` is used when `ResolveRelations` is <<apply, executed>> (for link:InsertIntoTable.adoc[InsertIntoTable] with `UnresolvedRelation` operators) or <<resolveRelation, resolves a relation>> (for "standalone" link:spark-sql-LogicalPlan-UnresolvedRelation.adoc[UnresolvedRelations]).
+NOTE: `lookupTableFromCatalog` is used when `ResolveRelations` is <<apply, executed>> (for InsertIntoTable.md[InsertIntoTable] with `UnresolvedRelation` operators) or <<resolveRelation, resolves a relation>> (for "standalone" spark-sql-LogicalPlan-UnresolvedRelation.md[UnresolvedRelations]).